-Farmers document acres of dual purpose cover crop/corn silage, yields of these crops, fertilizer N reductions, and improvements in soil health by completing and submitting verification information.
+Farmers document acres of dual-purpose cover crop/corn silage, yields of these crops, fertilizer N reductions, and improvements in soil health.

-Collected and analyzed soil samples for nearly 200 acres of corn silage for five farmers in 2016 to provide assistance in crop and manure nutrient management decisions on fields with varied cover crop implementation.
-Recommendations resulted in reduced manure application to fields with high P.
+In 2016 soil samples were collected and analyzed for nearly 200 acres of corn silage for five farmers.
+The results were used to assist with crop and manure nutrient management decisions on fields with varied cover crop implementation.
+Recommendations resulted in reduced manure application to fields with high levels of phosphorous.

-Completed 2 on-farm cover crop trials in 2017 that investigated millet varieties for performance and forage value.
+Completed two on-farm cover crop trials in 2017 that investigated millet varieties for performance and forage value (photo below).